 Creating a Circle of Support

 No one can go it alone.
-Whether you have diabetes or you’re a caregiver, it’s important to have a few options for emotional support.
+Whether you are living with diabetes or you’re a caregiver, it’s important to have a few options for emotional support.
 Knowing who to turn to with specific questions will make life easier.

-Few things are more comforting than talking with someone who understands you when you have diabetes, or if you are facing a type 1 or type 2 diagnosis.
-If you don’t already have a friend or family member with diabetes who can fill this role, seek out a diabetes support group near you.
-What have you got to lose?
-If you don’t like one group, look for another until something clicks.
-Another great way to find others who support people with diabetes friends is to volunteer or join fundraising events of diabetes non-for-profit groups.
+Few things are more comforting than talking with someone who understands you when you are living with diabetes, or if you are facing a type 1 or type 2 diagnosis.
+If you don’t already have a friend or a family member living with diabetes who can fill this role, seek out a diabetes support group near you.
+What do you have to lose?
+If you don’t like one group, look for another one until it clicks.
+Another great way to find others who support people with diabetes is to volunteer or join fundraising events of diabetes non-for-profit groups.

 Join the DOC